DSSGxUK/bmwi/documentation/docs/journey/models.md

 ## Prophet

-# Hierarchical Time Series
+## Hierarchical Time Series

-This section talks about the hierarchical time series model.
-This is a model that utilized the clusters hierarchy in order to teach
+Hierarchical time series model is a model that utilized the hierarchy in the data.
+It generates forecasts for each individual time series, but takes into account the relationships within the hierarchy.
+In our case, we considered the hierarchy of the different clusters explained in the [cluster section]().

+We forecasted using different models,
+- SARIMA
+- auto_arima​
+- Prophet

+We aggregated using different methods,
+- Top-Down
+    - AHP
+    - PHA​
+- Bottom-Up​
+- WLSS

+Unfortunately, the bottom up approach was best, which means that the hierarchy does not add any useful information.

 ## References